silentE3/groupCapstone/README.md

             "Preferred team member 4",
             "Preferred team member 5"
         ],
-        /*array of strings, names of the fields that contain an ID for a student who is not preffered to be on the same team*/
+        /*array of strings, names of the fields that contain an ID for a student who is not preferred to be on the same team*/
         "disliked_students_field_names": [
             "Non-preferred student 1",
             "Non-preferred student 2",